 6. Once the cream is bubbly and reduced by about half, add dill potatoes and mix everything together.
 Sprinkle the remaining scallions and serve immediately.

-I’m pretty confident than when you first try this New Dill Potatoes with Scallion Cream Sauce, it will become your staple as it is my house.
+I’m pretty confident that when you first try this New Dill Potatoes with Scallion Cream Sauce, it will become your staple as it is my house.
 And if you have leftovers you can heat them up the next day and let them crisp up.
 It will be a totally different experience from the same dish.
 Enjoy.

 New Dill Potatoes with Scallion Cream Sauce